The Sámi Peoples of the North

 Author(s)

-Neil Kent is Associate at the Scott Polar Research Institute, University of Cambridge.
-His many previous books include The Soul of the North: A Social, Architectural and Cultural History of the Nordic Countries, 1770–1940 and Helsinki: A Cultural and Literary History.
+Neil Kent is Editor-in-Chief of The Journal of Intelligence and Cyber Security, a former associate of the University of Cambridge’s Scott Polar Research Institute, and Senior Fellow at the Rennes School of Business Centre for Unframed Thinking.
+The author of many books on Nordic and Eastern European history, his publications include The Soul of the North: A Social, Architectural and Cultural History of the Nordic Countries, 1770–1940; Helsinki: A Cultural and Literary History; and The Sámi Peoples of the North: A Social and Cultural History.